Holly Chase, Program Coordinator

 The Business Department has established many formal articulation agreements with local four-year institutions, although graduates may transfer to colleges virtually anywhere.
 Historically, accounting graduates have done very well after leaving Alfred State, whether they enter the workforce or transfer to an advanced program.

-Employment and transfer rate of 100 percent – 100 percent continued their education.
+Employment and transfer rate of 100 percent – 25 percent are employed; 75 percent continued their education.

 Required: Algebra